Tina-Gh/Machine_Learning/README.md

 <b> *03_Data Preprocessing_costumers.ipynb:</b>
 The dataset is "Data.csv", but the goal in here was the "Data Preprecessing" process, not the dataset.

+<b> *06_Regression_Simple Linear Regression.ipynb:</b>
+The dataset is "Salary_Data.csv", but the goal in here was the "Data Preprecessing" process, not the dataset.